Japanese Stationery (Bungu)

 There is also a strong connection to seasons and everyday moods.
 In Japan, it’s common to find limited stationery collections inspired by cherry blossoms, rainy days, cafés, bookstores, autumn forests, festivals, or quiet nighttime moments.

-Many people enjoy changing the stationery they use throughout the year, almost like adjusting a room or wardrobe with the seasons.
+Many people enjoy changing the stationery they use throughout the year, much like seasonal fashion or interior decor.

 Constant Innovation